-LEFT The View of Fort Calgary, AB., looking north from bank of Elbow River, 1881 to irritate just about everyone he came in contact with.
+Fort Calgary, AB., looking north from bank of Elbow River, 1881 to irritate just about everyone he came in contact with.
 His boss, the Minister of the Interior, once claimed that 98 out of 100 people that Pearce met, disliked him.
 Fortunately for Calgary, what he lacked in popularity he made up for in vision.

-From his first visit to the area in the early 1880s, Pearce believed in the creation of a city that would be visually attractive to citizens and visitors alike.
+From his first visit to the area in the early 1880s, Pearce believed in the creation of a city that would be visually attractive to citizeus and visitors alike.

 From his first visit to the area in the early 1880s, Pearce believed in the creation of a city that would be visually attractive to citizens and visitors alike.
 He wasted no time getting things started.
 In 1884, three years before purchasing his own acreage from the CPR (Pearce Estate), Pearce used his position to reserve land along the north side of the Bow River between what would eventually become the Langevin and Louise bridges.
-As adjacent properties were being gobbled up with aggressive land claims, this 200-foot wide reserve was to be saved for public use, improved upon with the planting of trees, and destined to provide a pleasant drive along the Bow River.
-Today it is the city's landmark boulevard - Memorial Drive, and an important part of Calgary's extensive river pathway system.
+As adjacent properties were being gobbled up with aggressive land claims, this 200-foot wide reserve was to be saved for public use, improved upon n Pearce, c 1881.